solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

 ## Verify your Installation

-To verify that your installation was successful, check that the Gloo Edge pods and services have been created.
+To verify that your installation was successful, check that the Gloo Gateway pods and services have been created.
 Depending on your install options, you may see some differences from the following example.
-If you choose to install Gloo Edge into a namespace other than the default `gloo-system`, you will need to query your chosen namespace instead.
+If you choose to install Gloo Gateway into a namespace other than the default `gloo-system`, you will need to query your chosen namespace instead.

 ```shell
 kubectl get all -n gloo-system